kevin22253/SilvaSpark/README.md

-# fusion23
+# silvaspark
-Fusion is an eagerly awaited inter-college event that celebrates the amalgamation of creativity, skill, and innovation.
-Hosted by our college, Fusion has a rich history dating back to 2018 when it last graced our campus.
-After a five-year hiatus, Fusion 2023 promises to be a vibrant showcase of talent, fostering an atmosphere of collaboration
+Silva Spark is an annual inter-college extravaganza that celebrates the fusion of talent, creativity, and collaboration.
+It serves as a vibrant platform, uniting students from diverse colleges to showcase their skills and passions, thereby establishing our college as a thriving hub of innovation and talent.
+Silva Spark guarantees a day brimming with diverse competitions, enriching workshops, and captivating cultural performances.
+This event offers a golden opportunity for our college to shine brightly on the inter-collegiate stage.